awsdocs/amazon-personalize-developer-guide/doc_source/filter-batch.md

-# Filtering Batch Recommendations<a name="filter-batch"></a>
+# Filtering batch recommendations<a name="filter-batch"></a>

 Filtering batch recommendations works nearly the same as filtering real\-time recommendations\.
 To filter batch recommendations, you [create a filter](filter-real-time.md) and then apply it to a [CreateBatchInferenceJob](API_CreateBatchInferenceJob.md) operation or new batch inference job in the Amazon Personalize console\.
 Amazon Personalize then filters the recommendations from the batch job’s output JSON file\.
-For more information about batch inference jobs, see [Getting Batch Recommendations \(Amazon Personalize Console\)](recommendations-batch.md#batch-console)\.
+For more information about batch inference jobs, see [Creating a batch inference job \(console\)](recommendations-batch.md#batch-console)\.

 For filters with placeholder parameters, such as `$GENRE`, provide the values in a `filterValues` object in your input JSON\.
 For a `filterValues` object, each key is a parameter name and each value is the criteria that you are passing as a parameter\.
 For multiple values, separate each value with a comma\.
 The following is an example of a JSON input file with filter values\.
 The `GENRES` key corresponds to a `$GENRES` placeholder in the filter expression\.